aksommerville/spellingbee/README.md

 - - [ ] Robin
 - - [ ] Ladybug
 - [x] Need a helper in the editor for setting kitchen sprite params.
 - [ ] Make foe sprites turn to face the hero.
+And kitchen, merchant, everyone that stands still.
 - [ ] After a boss battle, show the book recovered, fill HP, and warp to start.
+- [ ] Once everything is laid out, review all in-game text and confirm we're not using any 7-or-shorter-letter words that aren't in the dictionary. (proper nouns, onomotapaeiae, etc)